NCE Cab Bus |

 https://ncedcc.zendesk.com/hc/en-us/article_attachments/200182749/Cab_bus_protocol.pdf

-Without going too much in the details, it’s useful to know what RS485 is (and what it isn’t): it is a serial bus using a twisted pair of wires.
+Without going too much into the details, it’s useful to know what RS485 is (and what it isn’t): it is a serial bus using a twisted pair of wires.
 Several devices can be connected on the bus at the same time.
 Only one device can “transmit” (send bytes) on the bus at a time while the other devices “listen” (receive all bytes exchanged).

 Note that the RS485 specification is an “electrical” specification for both receivers and senders.
 In practice that means one can find RS485 driver components that will do all the dirty work of sending or receiving the electrical signals and from a computer point of view we can treat it as a serial port.